ianawilson/BbQuick/README.md

 BbQuick
 =======

-A Chrome Extension and hand-crafted API for the Blackboard Learn installation at the University of Rochester.
-It's aim is to be fast and simple, distilling all of the information in your Blackboard account into a clean and simple interface.

 *You'll be licking your fingers by the time you're done.*

+A Chrome Extension for the Blackboard Learn installation at the University of Rochester.
+Its aim is to be fast and simple, distilling all of the information in your Blackboard account into a clean and simple interface.

 Immediate To Do
 ---------------

-- Document the work so far
+- Document the work completed so far
 - Potentially change announcement sort to sort by ID (will properly place announcements without dates)
 - Store information locally to persist across sessions
     - localStorage is an associative array, eg localStorage['foo'] = 'bar'; persists across sessions